hytechcamps/js-workshop/WebpageChallenges.md

 1. In the HTML, paste the video code!
     - Use `Ctrl`+`v` or right-click and select Paste

-It should look something like this:
+The code should look something like this:
 ```html
 <iframe width="560" height="315" src="https://www.youtube.com/embed/7zkX6kfnWbk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ```